 The RAC credential eligibility requirements remain unchanged.
 As with all eligibility requirements for the RAC, any changes will need to be approved by the RAC Board.
 The questions in all RAC exams will be of the same level (reflecting 3-5 years of experience in the profession).

 The regional exams were last offered in the autumn of 2019.
-Beginning in 2020, only the Drugs and the Devices exam will be offered to candidates.
+Beginning spring 2020, candidates are able to choose between RAC Drugs or RAC Devices.

 RAC holders who took regional versions of the RAC can continue to maintain their RAC status for as long as they wish, as long as they continue to recertify.
 Whether an individual holds one of the regional exams, or passes one of the product sector RAC exams, RAC holders will be equally recognized by the RAC program, and will be eligible to put ‘RAC’ after their name.